pertusa/tva/docs/mltva.md

 Adaptive boosting is a boosting ensemble technique that sequentially trains weak classifiers to form a strong classifier.

-You can view [this explanation](https://www.analyticsvidhya.com/blog/2021/06/adaboost-a-brief-introduction-to-ensemble-learning/) to get an overview of the AdaBoost algorithm.
+You can read [this explanation](https://www.analyticsvidhya.com/blog/2021/06/adaboost-a-brief-introduction-to-ensemble-learning/) to get an overview of the AdaBoost algorithm.
 Essentially, at each iteration, a weak classifier is trained using as input the dataset and assigning higher weights to data points that were wrongly predicted by previous classifiers.

 ![Adaboost.
 Source:https://www.analyticsvidhya.com/blog/2021/03/](images/adaboost.png)

 The AdaBoost algorithm has the following steps:

 1. Train a model and perform inference
 2. Assign higher weights to misclassified points
 3. Train next model
 4. Repeat steps 2 and 3
 5. Get a weighted average of individual models

-Ultimately, a robust classifier is built with the weighted combination of individual models.
+Ultimately, a robust classifier is built with the weighted combination of the individual models.

 In the context of Viola-Jones method, AdaBoost is used to select a small number of relevant visual features.
-Within any image sub-window, the total number of Harr-like features is very large (far larger than the number of pixels).
-In order to ensure fast classification, the learning process must exclude a large majority of the available features, and focus on a small set of critical features.
+Within any image sub-window, the total number of Haar-like features is very large (far larger than the number of pixels).
+In order to ensure fast classification, the learning process must exclude a large majority of the available features and focus on a small set of critical features.

 Feature selection is achieved through a simple modification of AdaBoost: The weak learner is constrained so that each weak classifier returned depends only of a single feature.
 As a result, each stage of the boosting process (which selects a new weak classifier) can be seen as a feature selection process.

-Viola-Jones used feature selection to select the best 6,000 features, although the method already achieved an accuracy of 95% with the best 200 features.
+Viola-Jones uses feature selection to select the best 6,000 features, although the method already achieves an accuracy of 95% with the best 200 features.

 The best two features chosen are shown in the previous figure (see 1.
 Haar features).
 They are focused on the detection of the eyes and the nose.